ludocode/onramp/docs/virtual-machine.md

 Note that, unlike most instructions, the first argument is a source, not a destination.
 This was done to keep it symmetric with the load instructions.
 If the source is a register, it is unchanged by this instruction.
 (In particular, the upper bits that are discarded during the store operation are not modified in the source register.)

 Since the source argument is mix-type, it is often used to store small constant values.
-For example, the program can directly store a zero to clear a word in memory.
+For example, the program can directly store a zero to clear a byte in memory.